cepdnaclk/e20-3yp-FlickNest/README.md

 | Other Expenses                                 | 1        | 2,000           | 2,000       |
 | Flexible 3D Printed Wearable Band              | 1        | 1,800           | 1,800       |
 | **Total**                                      |          |                 | **33,000**  |

 ---

-## Conclusion

-FlickNest successfully demonstrates a reliable, gesture-based automation system that is both innovative and practical.
-By leveraging both cloud and local communication, the system ensures high availability.
-The project can be extended for commercial deployment, elderly/disabled user accessibility, or even integrated with voice and mobile app control for hybrid automation.

----